1j01/rezzy-zoom-and-enhance/IDEAS.md

 # Ideas for a Comic Reader

-These are not planned features or to-dos, but things I'd like to see in a comic reader.
+These are not planned features or to-dos.

-This is not a roadmap, it's just some notes.
+This is not a roadmap.

+This is a collection of notes on what I'd like to see in a comic reader.

 ### Web Comics AND Archive Files